Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 Why Do Right-Turn Truck Accidents Happen?

 One of the main reasons right-turn truck accidents happen is driver error.
 Drivers could misjudge the width of the truck and the space available, misuse the turn signals, or fail to check blind spots.
+In busy urban areas and congested intersections, these mistakes are even more likely to occur, especially when traffic patterns are complex or visibility is limited.

 Driver errors might also include: